adamrneary/striker/README.md

   }
 }

-# setup namespace, it will use in where/query and indexes
-Striker.namespace = app;

 app.periods  = new Periods([{ id: 1 }, { id: 2 }, { id: 3 }]);
 app.channels = new Channels([{ id: 1 }, { id: 2 }]);
 app.reach    = new Reach(); // initialize our striker